lrcortizo/PetsJavaEEApplication/README.md

 You can find the `xcs-sample-mysql.sql` and `xcs-sample-test-mysql.sql` scripts with these queries stored in the `additional-material/db` project folder.

 ### 1.5.
-Eclipse Neon for Java EE
+Eclipse Oxygen for Java EE
-Open Eclipse Neon for Java EE and import your Maven project with `File -> Import -> Maven -> Existing Maven Projects`.
+Open Eclipse Oxygen for Java EE and import your Maven project with `File -> Import -> Maven -> Existing Maven Projects`.
 In the dialog opened you have to select as `Root directory` the directory of the project that you have just cloned (it should contain a `pom.xml` file).